UofT-DSI/production/README.md

 ## Description

-The module was created by the University of Toronto's Data Science Institute.
-The module provides an overview of the Design of Machine Learning Systems which are embedded within data-intensive products and applications.
+This module provides an overview of the Design of Machine Learning Systems which are embedded within data-intensive products and applications.
 It covers the fundamental components of the infrastructure, systems, and methods necessary to implement and maintain Machine Learning (ML) models in production.
 In short, we will learn methods to build a factory of ML models.

 The module has two components: